pyeventsourcing/esdbclient/README.md

 This package provides a Python gRPC client for [EventStoreDB](https://www.eventstore.com/).

+This client is implemented as the Python class `ESDBClient`.

 This client has been developed and tested to work with EventStoreDB LTS versions 21.10 and 21.10, without and without SSL/TLS enabled on both these versions, and with Python versions 3.7, 3.8, 3.9, 3.10, and 3.11